UK Gross Domestic Product: Regularly updated data on growth and forecasts.

 Download the full report

-Looking at month-on-month growth, GDP was flat in January 2020 following growth of 0.3% in December.
+Looking at month-on-month growth, GDP was down 5.8% in March, the biggest fall since records began in 1997.
 (Monthly figures are more volatile than quarterly estimates.)

 In cash terms, GDP was £2,215 billion in 2019.

 At the March 2020 Budget, the Office for Budget Responsibility (OBR) forecast growth of 1.1% for 2020 and 1.8% for 2021.
-These forecasts do not take into account the full expected impact of the Coronavirus.
+These forecasts do not take into account the full expected impact of the Coronavirus economic shut down.
+The OBR has subsequently published a “reference scenario” with forecasts of -12.8% for 2020 and 17.9% for 2021.
+The OBR’s scenario assumes that the economy is largely shut down for three months and then progressively returns to normal over the following three months, with no lasting economic hit.

-The Treasury’s March 2020 survey of independent forecasts for GDP growth showed an average forecast of 0.6% for 2020 and 1.3% for 2021.
-These are based on forecasts from 1 March to 17 March.
-Therefore, they will partly take into account the expected impact of the Coronavirus, although are unlikely to incorporate the full impact.
+The Treasury’s May 2020 survey of independent forecasts for GDP growth showed an average forecast of -8.6% for 2020 and 6.2% for 2021.
+These are based on forecasts from 1 May to 18 May.